sergevar/paulgrahamblog/cleaned/sfp.md

 [1] By heavy-duty security I mean efforts to protect against truly determined attackers.

 The image shows us, the 2005 summer founders, and Smartleaf co-founders Mark Nitzberg and Olin Shivers at the 30-foot table Kate Courteau designed for us.
 Photo by Alex Lewin.

-Thanks to Sarah Harlin, Steve Huffman, Jessica Livingston, Zak Stone, and Aaron Swartz for reading drafts of this.